Chicago Police Department restricts time off for officers after vaccine mandate deadline, CNN affiliate reports - KTVZ

 “That is not because of the FOP; that is 100% because of the mayor’s unwillingness to budge from her hard line.
 So whatever happens because of the manpower issue, that falls at the mayor’s doorstep.”

-Lightfoot said Friday the city would take the weekend to check with officers who have not complied before putting them on unpaid leave, and she did not think it would happen Saturday or Sunday.
-Lightfoot said officers should report for duty until they are told by supervisors they have been placed on leave.
+Lightfoot said Friday the city would take the weekend to check with officers who have not complied.

 Covid-19 is the leading cause of death for officers across the country, according to the Officer Down Memorial page.